veikman/dactyl-keyboard/doc/options-ports.md

 Notice ports attached directly to microcontroller boards are treated in the `mcu` section, not here.

+There are limited facilities for specifying the shape of a port.
+For making anything other than a cuboid or cylindroid socket, get as close as possible with `tweaks`, then make your own adapter and/or widen the socket with a soldering iron or similar tools to fit a more complex object.

 ## Table of contents
 - Parameter <a href="#user-content-include">`include`</a>
 - Parameter <a href="#user-content-body">`body`</a>